-- Open a command line console. - 2.
-Log in as root. - 3.
+- Open an ssh or other terminal session command line console to the SMN using a remote workstation or local VGA terminal. - 2.
+Use the information in the section "Preparing to Power On" on page 9 to ensure that all system components are supplied with power and ready for bring up. - 3.
+Log in to the SMN command line as root (the default password is sgisgi). - 4.
 On the command line, enter mgrclient and press Enter.
-The SGI Management Center Login dialog box is displayed. - 4.
+The SGI Management Center Login dialog box is displayed. - 5.
 Enter a user name (root by default) and password (root by default) and click OK.
 The SGI Management Center interface is displayed. - The power on (green button) and power off (red button) are located in the middle of the SGI Management Center GUI's Tool Bar - icons which provide quick access to common tasks and features.